tjiacheng123/Analyzing_Olympics_History/README.md

 *The problem statements above have been kindly provided by techTFQ and can be found in this [link](https://techtfq.com/blog/practice-writing-sql-queries-using-real-dataset).*

-We will writing the queries on a Jupyter notebook environment and connect it to a local PostgreSQL database.
+We will be writing the queries on a Jupyter notebook environment and connect it to a local PostgreSQL database.
 Please find the SQL queries to the above questions [here](https://github.com/tjiacheng123/Analyzing_Olympics_History/blob/main/Analyzing_Olympics_History.ipynb).

 The queries range from easy to complex and some of the notable clauses applied are:
 - Joining datasets using INNER JOIN and LEFT JOIN